TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 ## Feature Selection

-After selecting the best lambda parameter to optimise the logistic regression problem, feature selection performs the ranking of all features (both genes and metabolites or a combination of genes and metabolites) based on their expression (genes) and/or levels (metabolites).
+After selecting the best lambda parameter to optimise the logistic regression problem, feature selection performs the ranking of all features (genes and/or metabolites) based on their expression (genes) and/or levels (metabolites).

 ### Syntax

-*MultiPEN* **featureSelection** *OutputDirectory ExpressionData Interactions SampleClass lambda DecisionThreshold NumIterations*
+*MultiPEN* **FeatureSelection** *OutputDirectory ExpressionData Interactions SampleClass lambda DecisionThreshold NumIterations*

 ### Description